Dancing Jewel. Klipjuweeltjie.

 Distribution and habitat:

-- Favours exposed streams and rivers of the north, east and south eastern parts of South Africa.
+Favours shady but with sunny patches streams and rivers of the north, east and south eastern parts of South Africa.

 - Mostly resting on boulders, twigs or leaf blades in/over the water.